-The national tour of Kinky Boots at SHN’s Golden Gate Theatre now through May 22nd is a fierce extravaganza full of heart and infectious ‘80s inspired showtunes.
-Inspired by a true story, and 1905 indi film, KINKY BOOTS features a Tony winning score by Cyndi Lauper, and is directed by Tony winning choreographer, Jerry Mitchell.
-Written by the inimitable Tony winner Harvey Fierstein, it has a number of his signature bon mots that leave the audience doubled over with shocked laughter.
+KINKY BOOTS at ROLT is now on stage through Oct 1st at the Victoria Theatre.
+This musical is a fierce extravaganza full of heart with infectious musical showtunes.
+Inspired by a true story, and 1905 indi film, KINKY BOOTS features a Tony winning score by Cyndi Lauper, with a book by the inimitable Tony winner Harvey Fierstein.
+It has a number of Fierstein signature one liners that leave the audience doubled over with laughter.
+“Please, God, tell me I have not inspired something burgundy.
+Red.
+Red. *Red*. *Red*, Charlie boy. *Red*!
+Is the color of sex!
+Burgundy is the color of hot water bottles!”.
 It follows in his tradition of shows featuring drag queens, including the Torch Song Trilogy and La Cage aux Folles.
-The sold out opening night audience cheered for this second round of Boots in San Francisco.
+The sold out opening night audience cheered for this second round of BOOTS in San Francisco.

-Fierstein is most successful when writing for Lola, the drag queen who designs the titular boots.
-She opens with the song “Land of Lola” and Ghee lights up the stage with incredible charisma and humor.
-Lola would be the standout star of the show if not for the scene-stealing virtuosity of Tiffany Engen as Lauren.
-Ghee is energetic and fierce as hell stomping the house down in an array of fabulous stilettos in “Sex Is The Heel” and slaying the audience with his one-liners and hysterical physicality.
-Engen’s solo number “The History of Wrong Guys” is the standout song of the show because of the ever increasing ingenuity of Engen’s physical comedy and the power and nuance of her voice.
-Lauper also seems most comfortable in her element: writing a power ballad about love.
+Lola, played by the glorious Marshall Forte, opens with the song “Land of Lola”.
+Forte lights up the stage with incredible charisma and humor.
+Lola would be the standout star of the show if not for the scene-stealing talent of Chanel Tighman as Lauren.
+Forte is energetic and fierce stomping the house down in an array of fabulous stilettos in “Sex Is The Heel” and slaying the audience with his one-liners and swagger.
+Tilghman’s solo number “The History of Wrong Guys” is the standout song.
+Song composer Lauper also seems most comfortable in her element: writing a power ballad about love.

-Adam Kaplan is perfectly serviceable as the lead Charlie Price, whose family shoe factory is in trouble, which provides the impetus for the story.
-It is a very straightforward plot that can be pretty much completely mapped out after the first five minutes which doesn’t really take away from the audience’s ability to enjoy the ride.
-Price is a sort of extra-typical leading-man-broadway-tenor-straight-white-male.
-Kaplan does what he can with the character, but doesn’t have the comedy chops to match the level of Ghee and Engen.
-Yet Price brings the Golden Gate venue down when he sings his solo “Step One”.
-The English accents are jarring for a moment, but then cease to be a distraction.
-Ghee is strong when he explores the weaker moments of his character in “Not My Father’s Son” duet with Kaplan and in the sentimental “Hold Me in Your Heart.”
+Jake Gale is superb as the lead Charlie Price, whose family shoe factory is in trouble, a predictable story.
+Its is a story we have seen many times completely mapped out after the first five minutes.
+Yet it doesn’t really take away from the audience’s ability to enjoy the ride.
+Gale is a typical leading man tenor straight white male.
+Gale does what he can with the character, but doesn’t have the comedy chops to match the level of Forte and Tilghman.
+Yet Gale brings the Victoria stage down when he sings his solo “Step One”.
+Two young actors open the show as Lola and Charlie as kids, the talented Austin Engwerda and Tenzin Forder who as a preteen is an expert in heels.
+The two kids frame the show.

-The most fun in the production comes from Mitchell’s direction and choreography with incredibly intricate numbers that combine high heels and heavy machinery.
 Whenever Lola and the Angels take the stage the show really comes to life and becomes sexy and joyful.
-The rousing closing number “Raise You Up, Just Be” includes the entire company in the classy heels and gives that Mitchell classic sparkle close (minus the huge Hairspray Can).
-Kinky Boots is a quirky and colorful treat that delights and inspires, and leaves the audience humming and strutting their way out of the theatre.
-SHN has some great ticket deals for this run including the $40.00 rush seats that sell two hours before each performance and 40 MOBILE RUSH.
-Download the TodayTix app in your App Store to unlock the Rush ticketing feature for ShnSF.com.
-KINKY BOOTS is the best way to get this summer started.
-The sold out crowd were on their feet by the end of the closing number and wanted more.
+The rousing closing number “Raise You Up, Just Be” includes the entire company in the classy heels and director Rodriguez classic stand and cheer touch.
+This feel good production is the best example of Rodriguez’s award winning choreography with stylish numbers that combine high heels and a belt machine.
+KINKY BOOTS is fabulous, flashy and full of heart, and leaves the audience humming and strutting their way out of the theatre.
+KINKY BOOTS is the best way to welcome back ROTL.
+The sold out opening night crowd were on their feet before the end of the closing number and wanted more.
 No need to arrive in heels, but when you leave you are sure to want to find a pair.

 Book by Harvey Fierstein, Music by Cyndi Lauper